Walk with Wheels Week

 Settings' competition

-Our runner-up is St Anne's Preschool, Basingstoke who have received a road safety role play set for their prize.
+Our runner-up is Lydlynch Pre-school in Totton, who have received a road safety role play set as their prize.

 Why not use some of these ideas and resources to learn more about active, safe and sustainable travel?

-• Families can make their active journeys even more fun by downloading our activity sheets.
-They could be used by settings while on a local walk too.
+• Families can make their active journeys even more fun by downloading our activity sheet - Getting to know your local area.
+This could also be used by settings while on a local walk too.

-• Create a 'Walk of Fame' in you outdoor area.
+• Create a 'Walk of Fame' in your outdoor area.
 Use chalk or mud to create footprints and wheel tracks to represent all the children and adults who walk, wheel, scoot or cycle.

 • Make or download flash cards to help identify different types of sustainable travel and features in our local area which can help us travel sustainably such as crossing points, bus stops, signs, etc.